 5 April 2012

-Prof. Zainab Bahrani
+Prof. Zainab Bahrani, Columbia University

 “The Speaking Image (Ekphrasis) Art and Inscriptions in Mesopotamia”